Critical Care Services

 Special needs – Social Worker

-If you need assistance with parking, prescriptions or anything else, ask the receptionist or nurse to contact a social worker for you.
+Social workers provide support during the patient’s hospital stay.
+If you need assistance with prescriptions, parking, or other details, ask the receptionist or your nurse to contact a social worker for you.

 Chaplains